commed-it/docs/27-oct/doc.md

 Each enterprise can post a number of products depending on the plans that they have subscribed.
 This module models the necessary data that should be stored to do the database.

 For the searcher endpoint it will be needed a way to categorize the product.
-For this, it will be used Spacy, which lets us extract keywords and match against more general tags.
+For this, Spacy will be used, which lets us extract keywords and match against more general tags.
 For example, it can categorize &ldquo;apple&rdquo; as &ldquo;fruit&rdquo;.
 Then, when a client wants to search for a &ldquo;pear&rdquo;, instead of searching against the whole database, it will only search on the &ldquo;fruit&rdquo; tag.

 To achieve this purpose, we store the tags that are currently used in a table, and we have a many to many relationship between the Product and Tag table.
 We made a table for the Tag instead of an enumaration as the Tag table will be increased programatically when it encounters a new tag that does not relate to anything at all.